-American born artist Mark Le Buse was commissioned to sculpt a 10m high statue of King Neptune to overlook the marine park, a large clock with limestone and concrete busts of well-known celebrities, and other sculptures in the park including a pod of dolphins at the entrance.45 Le Buse was previously commissioned to construct a series of sculptures known as the Waugal Monoliths, an interpretation of an Aboriginal Dreamtime story, adjacent to the Two Rocks shopping centre.46 Le Buse crafted an estimated 48 limestone sculptures while living in Western Australia from 1975 to 1984.47
+American born artist Mark Le Buse was commissioned to sculpt a 10m high statue of King Neptune to overlook the marine park, a large clock with limestone and concrete busts of well-known celebrities, and other sculptures in the park including a pod of dolphins at the entrance.47 Le Buse was previously commissioned to construct a series of sculptures known as the Waugal Monoliths, which was Le Buse's interpretation of a Noongar creation story, adjacent to the Two Rocks shopping centre.48 Le Buse crafted an estimated 48 limestone sculptures while living in Western Australia from 1975 to 1984.49

-Yanchep Sun City Pty Ltd was granted a license from the Department of Fisheries and Wildlife to catch and keep local dolphins at the park.48 Seven bottlenose dolphins were subsequently acquired from local coastal pods,49 along with fur seals and sealions caught off Daw Island (in the Recherche Archipelago, south east of Israelite Bay, Esperance), and fur seals from Christmas Island.50 These animals were subsequently trained as performance animals and kept at the park for the next ten years.
-Atlantis Marine Park was officially opened on Boxing Day 1981.51
+Yanchep Sun City Pty Ltd was granted a license from the Department of Fisheries and Wildlife to catch and keep local dolphins at the park.50 Seven bottlenose dolphins were subsequently acquired from local coastal pods,51 along with fur seals and sealions caught off Daw Island (in the Recherche Archipelago, south east of Israelite Bay, Esperance), and fur seals from Christmas Island.52 These animals were subsequently trained as performance animals and kept at the park for the next ten years.
+Atlantis Marine Park was officially opened on Boxing Day 1981.53

 Within five weeks of opening Atlantis Marine Park had had 100,000 visitors and had reached over a million visitors by 1982.
 Two Rocks and Yanchep residents became involved with the operations at Atlantis, with some locals employed at the park.
-Local children sang at the performances and fisherman donated catches to feeding the marine animals.52 In 1983, the Park received the Sir David Brand Tourism Award and a marketing excellence award.53
+Local children sang at the performances and fisherman donated catches to feeding the marine animals.54 In 1983, the Park received the Sir David Brand Tourism Award and a marketing excellence award.55

 The 1980s was a period of prosperity for the area.
-Together locals, the Wanneroo Council, and Yanchep Sun City Pty Ltd worked to further improve and expand public facilities including a surf lifesaving club, a bowling green, an arts and crafts building, and a public library located in the community centre opposite the Atlantis Marine Park.54 The Marina accommodated approximately 65 boats associated with the local crayfishing industry and numerous privately owned vessels.55
+Together locals, the Wanneroo Council, and Yanchep Sun City Pty Ltd worked to further improve and expand public facilities including a surf lifesaving club, a bowling green, an arts and crafts building, and a public library located in the community centre opposite the Atlantis